 A week or so later we were in the Uluru-KataTjuta National Park.
 Most people are familiar with images of Uluru, they are on a million postcards that you can buy just about everywhere in Australia.
 We really weren’t therefore sure what we would think of it.
 Had we become jaded to it?
 Would it live up the hype?
 Would it have been ruined by rampant commercialisation?
 The answer is no. From the moment Uluru comes into sight on the horizon you are mesmerised by it – it draws your attention and it is very difficult to stop watching how it changes in different lights.
 Uluru is simply amazing – there’s no other word for it.
 A few kilometres away are the rocks that form the other part of the National Park’s name; Kata-Tjuta, formerly known as The Olgas.
 They too are fascinating whether you’re looking at them on the horizon or up close and personal.

 We were fortunate, to be staying at Longitude 131, a 5 star glamping resort with views of both Uluru and Kata Tjuta so we saw a fair bit of them during our 3 day stay.
-We’ll write another post about the resort, but one of the great things about it was the tours that were included.
+We’ve written another post about the resort here, and one of the great things about it was the tours that were included.
 We went on several walks, including the 11 km around the base of Uluru, and through Walpa Gorge at Kata Tjuta.
 We also learnt some of the stories of the local Anangu people.

 Just as in Kakadu, only certain stories are shared with outsiders.
 However, we learnt that Anangu live by a system of laws and beliefs, known as Tjukurpa which guide their lives.
 Central to this belief system is that the land was once a featureless landscape which was formed by the creation spirits and we can see evidence of this formation in the landscape today.
 They call this evidence, Tjukuritja.
 In this post we’ve included some photos of different aspects of Uluru but to see the Tjukuritja you’ll just have to visit yourselves, as many are sensitive sites and photos are not allowed.